Shampoo Slime is a fun and easy slime DIY without any glue. The recipe calls for just 4 simple ingredients. Kids will have a blast making this.

 • Just 4 simple ingredients needed.

 You do not need any of the common ingredients normally needed for slime to make this DIY.
-The next time your kids want to make slime, try this easy DIY.
-It is one of the most effortless slime variations to make.

 • Food Coloring (color of your choice)